COC Centro Oncológico de Chihuahua

 There are two main types of lung cancer that are treated in very different ways.

-• Small cell lung cancer: is a disease in which malignant (cancer) cells form in the tissues of the lung, accounting for 20% of all cases of lung cancer.
-This form of lung cancer grows faster, is very aggressive, and metastasizes relatively quickly.
-Types of small cell lung cancer are named based on the type of cells and how they look when viewed under a microscope, naming them as:
+• Small cell lung cancer: A condition where malignant (cancerous) cells develop in lung tissue; it accounts for 20% of all lung cancer cases.
+This form of lung cancer grows faster, is highly aggressive, and spreads metastases relatively quickly.
+The types of small cell lung cancer are named based on the type of cells and their appearance under the microscope, which are then classified as:

-– Small cell carcinoma (oat grain cell cancer).
+• Small cell carcinoma (oat-cell cancer).

-– Combined small cell carcinoma.
+• Combined small cell carcinoma.

 Lung cancer in Mexico.